Sources

 Indexing details

-Each text was processed through an OCR + cleanup + chunking pipeline.
+Each text was processed through an OCR + translation engine (all Sanskrit texts are translated), then cleaned up and randomly checked for accuracy + chunking pipeline.
 The output is a passage database queryable by hybrid retrieval (FAISS dense vectors plus SQLite FTS5 lexical search), with cross-encoder reranking.
 Every retrieved passage carries:

 - Citation — human-readable reference such as “Saravali 38:14”.